Selling a House with Asbestos: What Are the Key Considerations?

 How to Prepare Your Home for Sale with Asbestos Present

-When asbestos is present, it is necessary to take precautions when preparing your home for sale.
+When asbestos is present, taking precautions when preparing your home for sale is necessary.
 Good planning can simplify the procedure.

 Should You Conduct an Asbestos Inspection Before Listing?

 Before listing your home, you should get it inspected for asbestos.
-An inspection report can assist buyers in finding answers to their queries and address safety concerns.
+An inspection report can assist buyers in finding answers to their queries and addressing safety concerns.

 - Testing Costs: Know the costs of asbestos testing in California to plan your budget.